 Sarah Lisa Mieskes

-Alumni of the Group Social & Spatial Cognition
+Alumni of the Group Social and Spatial Cognition

 I'm currently a master student at the Max-Planck-Institute for Biological Cybernetics.
 For my project I'm building a database of motion capture stimuli of interacting people.
 The database is designed to enable future resarch concerning the perception interacting of humans, e.g. to contrast them from a human interacting with an object.
 In that context I work with the magnetical Xsems MVN motion catpure system, as well as the optical Vicon Traker/ IQ system.
 Postprocessing will be done in Autodesk Maya, as well as Matlab and Horde 3D.